DockDogs bring four-legged competition to 2021 Bismarck Tribune Sport Show

 Instead, yellow lab Crosby and his owner Seth Lothspeich of Bismarck, were in a field hunting pheasants in North Dakota.
 Hunting is the only thing Crosby likes as much as competing in DockDog tournaments across the Upper Midwest.

 Lothspeich said Crosby is a great hunting dog.
 But he’s a DockDog superstar, much to his surprise.
-The pair has been competing in and winning tournaments since 2018 and will try to capture another at the Bismarck Event Center Feb.
-12-14 at the Bismarck Tribune Sport Show.
+The pair has been competing in and winning tournaments since 2018 and will try to capture another at the Bismarck Event Center Friday through Sunday at the Bismarck Tribune Sport Show.
 That’s where Crosby got his start three years ago.

 “The Upper Midwest has some of the best DockDogs there are,” Lothspeich said.
 “We have some of the best in the world in North Dakota.
 You get a lot of dogs coming in here.
 I look forward to it every year.”